 - Solder on the hotswap sockets to the back of the left and right PCBs

 The first step is soldering on the hotswap sockets.
 This is easiest to do while the board is flat and a good way to warm up if you’re new to soldering or haven’t soldered in a while.
 You can’t really mess this up, just make sure you know which PCB is going to be the left side of the board and which is going to be the right side, and make sure you solder the sockets on the /back/ of the PCBs.

 - Solder on the reset buttons to the front of the PCBs

 - Solder on the JST connectors (be careful with the positioning)

 - Solder on the power switches

 Next, we need to solder on the front-facing components.
 Like the hotswap sockets, you can’t really go wrong with soldering the reset buttons.
 A useful tip for these and for the JST connectors is to use some masking tape to hold them in place while you’re soldering.
 With the JST connectors, it’s important to place them in the right through-holes.
-The leftmost through-hole marked B+ shouldn’t be used, instead, the connectors should go into the B- and rightmost B+ holes.
-See the image below if you’re not sure.
+Make sure that the red cord goes to B+ and the black cord to B-.
 Finally, the sliding switches have 7 small pads so they are a little more difficult than the hotswap sockets.
 Take your time and reduce the heat of your soldering iron.
 It has two pins that fit into holes in the PCBs which should help keep them in place.